 - PMMA (polymethylmethacrylate) fillers - Recommended for the correction of facial wrinkles known as smile lines.

-Kevin Kunkel, M.D., is board certified and a member of the American Society of Plastic Surgeons.
+Paul A. Berry, M.D., and Kevin Kunkel, M.D., are board certified and members of the American Society of Plastic Surgeons.
 Why is this important?

 Should you have any questions or need further information on Warren Clinic Plastic Surgery, please call 918-502-7175

 .
-Dr. Kunkel and his staff are happy to give you the tools to make the best decision for you and your family.
+The staff will be happy to give you the tools to make the best decision for you and your family.